pytroll/satpy/doc/source/pp.rst

 Creating a scene object
 =======================

-Creating a scene object can be done in two ways: call the constructor of the class you want to use directly (for example :meth:`mpop.satellites.Meteosat09SeviriScene`) or use the :func:`mpop.satellites.get_satellite_class` function first to retrieve the class, from which to call the constructor.
-The latter is recommended, since it is easier to use than checking out the name of a given class, but it also calling the :func:`mpop.satellites.build_satellite_class` function to build a new satellite class on the fly from configuration files if they exist.
+Creating a scene object can be done calling the `create_scene` function of a factory, (for example :meth:`mpop.satellites.GenericFactory.create_scene`).

 The reader is refered to the documentation of the :meth:`mpop.scene.SatelliteInstrumentScene` for a description of the input